Where Do Peacocks Live?

 When we find wild peafowl in other habitats, they're probably feral.
 That is, they were probably raised by humans but have become wild.

-Peafowl eat berries, seeds, tender buds, insects and even small reptiles - generally snakes.
+Peafowl eat berries, seeds, tender shoots, insects and even small reptiles, generally snakes.
 Taking into account their omnivorous diet, they're a versatile and adaptable species.
+The dietary habits of the peacock means they are, essentially, scavengers.

 In search of a suitable habitat